klee-contrib/focus-components/doc/DECLARE_ISSUE.md

 ## How can I describe my issue the best ?

 To clarify / standardize the declaration a maximum of your issues, we invite you very strongly to follow the pattern below:

+Title : `[Component] very short resume of the issue`

+> it is important that everyone can understand and know the affected component your issue by reading this sentence

 ```markdown
 # Actual behaviour